3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Extended Applications based on Knowledge Graph

-In this paper, shape parts are utilized to generate geometric words, which plays a key role in our approach.
-The shape parts are used to construct the 3D shape knowledge graph and to handle cross-domain and cross-modal 3D model retrieval.
-In our opinion, the 3D shape knowledge graph includes the shape geometric information, which can also be applied in other applications.
-In this section, we undertake new experiments to verify the effectiveness of the 3D shape knowledge graph.
+This paper capitalizes on shape parts to generate geometric words, a pivotal component of our approach.
+These geometric words serve as building blocks for constructing the 3D shape knowledge graph and facilitating cross-domain3D model retrieval.
+Our proposed knowledge graph is versatile, extending beyond its primary applications.
+In this section, we conduct novel experiments to corroborate the effectiveness of the 3D shape knowledge graph in diverse contexts.